volcano-sh/kubegene-website/content/docs/guides/workflow-grammar.md

 </pre>

 </pre>
-In case if we need to decide this task dynamically based on the output of other task, we can use the get_result function.
+In case if we need to pass the inputs dynamically based on the output of other task, we can use the get_result function.
 The format of get_result function: <pre>get_result(Job-Target, sep) Job - Target-Specifies the target job name for the result.